gdlcf88/Articles/Install-Modules-With-One-Click-Via-AbpHelper-GUI/en/article.md

 ![UseSettingUi](./images/Use-Setting-Ui.png)

-> Use the username `admin` and the password `1q2w3E*`.
+> Use the default username `admin` and password `1q2w3E*` to log in to the app.

 ## Conclusion

 AbpHelper is helpful for us to manage the application's modules.

 We can use it to install not only Volosoft's modules but also the community modules.

 The module management feature of the AbpHelper depends on EasyAbp's [module library](https://github.com/EasyAbp/ModuleLibrary), welcome to register your developed modules through PR.